sfc-gh-bhess/snowpipe_rest/spring/README.md

 * `snowflake.url` - the HTTPS URL for your Snowflake account (e.g., `https://myacct.snowflakecomputing.com`)
 * `snowflake.user` - the Snowflake user that the application should use
 * `snowflake.role` - the role for the Snowflake user that the application should use
-* `snowflake.private_key` - the SSH private key for the Snowflake user
+* `snowflake.private_key` - the SSH private key for the Snowflake user; this should be the private PEM file minus the header and footer and on one line (CR/LF removed).

 From the commandline run:
 ```